event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mapper-overview.md

 description: Transform and map data structures with templates, pipelines and powerful query capabilities
 ---

 DataMapper is a powerful tool for transforming data structures.
 It provides a fluent API for mapping, filtering and transforming data with templates, pipelines and SQL-like queries.
+Supports multi-format output (JSON, XML, YAML, CSV).

 ## Quick Example